 Store these gluten free flapjacks in an air-tight container in the refrigerator for up to 4 days.
 You can reheat them in the toaster or microwave.
 The toaster will keep the crispness of the edges of the pancakes.
 Using a microwave will soften the pancakes as well as heat them.

-To thaw frozen pancakes you can use either the toaster or microwave.
+You can use the toaster or microwave to thaw frozen pancakes.
 Toast on a low setting for 2 minutes.
-You can thaw them in the microwave by cooking for 30 seconds, but note this will make the pancakes a lot softer.
+You can thaw them in the microwave by cooking them for 30 seconds, but note this will make the pancakes a lot softer.

 I have not tested flax eggs or chia eggs in this recipe.
 If you try it, please let me know how they turn out!

 - If you need a grain-free pancake, these Cassava Pancakes are really good.

 - Easy Gluten Free Latke Potato Pancakes